October Health – 2025 Report

 Ways a Company Can Lower Anxiety and Stress

-Equip leadership to recognize signs of anxiety and support their teams appropriately.
+Equip leaders with skills to identify signs of anxiety and provide appropriate support or referrals.